adhearsion/adhearsion-website/views/docs/config.md

 ## Configuring Adhearsion & Plugins

-In order to override an application's settings, you can set new values in config/adhearsion.rb.
-To get started, you can actually copy-paste the output from "rake config:show", and modify it for your needs.
+In order to override an application's settings, you can set new values in `config/adhearsion.rb`.
+To get started, you can actually copy-paste the output from `rake config:show`, and modify it for your needs.
 The syntax of the config file is hopefully self-explanatory:

 ```ruby
 # encoding: utf-8